-Recommendation 10: UNFPA should support efforts to fully exploit the data and knowledge generated, and the capacities built to further the GBV / IPV agenda
+Recommendation 10: UNFPA should support efforts to fully exploit the data and knowledge generated, and the capacities built to further the GBV/IPV agenda

 UNFPA should support interventions including further generation of knowledge products, policy dialogue, and capacity building to further the national and subnational prevention and response to GBV / IPV.
-It should also promote the replication of good practices and piloted interventions undertaken during the period to other areas during the next CP.
+It should also promote the replication of good practices and piloted interventions undertaken during the period to other areas during the next CP; promote multistakeholder and coordinated approach to achieving results in this area; and emphasize enhanced integration and synergy of the three UNFPA response pillars (humanitarian, development, peace).